davxy/beeos/README.md

   A simple and minimal "Unix-like" kernel trying to be POSIX compliant.
   (at least with regard to the implemented services).

-  The kernel is **NOT STABLE** and is a discontinuous work mainly used as a didactical tool for operating systems and low level programming.
+  The kernel is **NOT STABLE** for production and is a discontinuous work mainly used as a didactical tool for operating systems and low level programming.

   Because of it's simplicity it can be used as a trampoline to start digging with common operating system problems.

-  Once you've mastered the BeeOS sources it will be a lot easier to start hacking with more complex projects like Linux.
+  Once you've mastered the BeeOS sources it will be a lot easier to start hacking with more complex OS projects.

 ### Prerequisites